 Munoz FM, Van Damme P, Dinleyici E, et al., 2018, The Fourth International Neonatal and Maternal Immunization Symposium (INMIS 2017): Toward Integrating Maternal and Infant Immunization Programs, MSPHERE, Vol: 3, ISSN: 2379-5042

-Whittaker E, Nicol MP, Zar HJ, et al., 2018, Age-related waning of immune responses to BCG in healthy children supports the need for a booster dose of BCG in TB endemic countries, SCIENTIFIC REPORTS, Vol: 8, ISSN: 2045-2322
+Whittaker EA, Nicol M, Zar H, et al., 2018, Age-related waning of immune responses to BCG in healthy children supports the need for a booster dose of BCG in TB endemic countries, Scientific Reports, Vol: 8, ISSN: 2045-2322

 Bah SY, Forster T, Dickinson P, et al., 2018, Meta-Analysis Identification of Highly Robust and Differential Immune-Metabolic Signatures of Systemic Host Response to Acute and Latent Tuberculosis in Children and Adults, FRONTIERS IN GENETICS, Vol: 9, ISSN: 1664-8021

-Praharaj I, Parker EPK, Giri S, et al., 2018, Influence of non-polio enteroviruses and the bacterial gut microbiota on oral poliovirus vaccine response: a study from south India., J Infect Dis
+Parker EPK, Praharaj I, Giri S, et al., 2018, Influence of nonpolio enteroviruses and the bacterial gut microbiota on oral poliovirus vaccine response: A study from south India, Journal of Infectious Diseases, ISSN: 0022-1899

 Whittaker EA, Nicol M, Zar H, et al., Evidence of waning BCG responses in healthy children; time to introduce a booster?, Scientific Reports, ISSN: 2045-2322